 United Nations Electoral Roster

-The United Nations Electoral Roster is administered and maintained by the Electoral Assistance Division in accordance with General Assembly resolution A/46/137.
-The Roster includes individuals who can provide specialized technical assistance on relatively short notice to governments and national election administrative bodies.
-Such individuals may be recruited to participate in electoral missions ranging in duration from one week to several months, depending on the assistance requested.
+The United Nations Single Electoral Roster is a list of individuals who can provide specialized technical assistance on relatively short notice to governments and national electoral management bodies.
+Such individuals may be recruited as consultants or as UN staff to participate in electoral missions ranging in duration from one week to several months, depending on the assistance requested.

 Fields of expertise

-To be registered on the United Nations Electoral Roster, a candidate must have several years of experience in a variety of technical electoral fields and preferably in more than one country.
-Experience as an election observer does not automatically qualify individuals for inclusion on the roster.
+To be eligible for the United Nations Single Electoral Roster, a candidate must have several years of experience in technical electoral fields and in at least two different countries.
+Experience as an election observer counts as relevant experience but not as advisory electoral experience.